 - Emergency calendar advice - Hunterston (PDF)

-- Emergency calendar advice - Sizewel (PDF)
+- Emergency calendar advice - Sizewell (PDF)

-- Emergency calendar advice - Tornes (PDF)
+- Emergency calendar advice - Torness (PDF)

 During an emergency event the local and national radio and TV media would play an important role in conveying information to the public regarding the ongoing situation.
 The co-ordination of the multi-agency response to the media forms an important part of the local authorities’ off-site plan.
 These arrangements are tested during Level 2 and Level 3 exercises.